 Instead, identify key fields that your script can use to bookmark its progression through the data and use to pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in Quick Base.
 And remember, as with any code, once you write it, you have to maintain it.
 If Quick Base modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Quick Base to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Quick Base data in Amazon QuickSight is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Quick Base to Redshift, Quick Base to BigQuery, Quick Base to Azure SQL Data Warehouse, Quick Base to PostgreSQL, Quick Base to Panoply, and Quick Base to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Quick Base to Redshift, Quick Base to BigQuery, Quick Base to Azure Synapse Analytics, Quick Base to PostgreSQL, Quick Base to Panoply, and Quick Base to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Quick Base with Amazon QuickSight.
 With just a few clicks, Stitch starts extracting your Quick Base data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.